smithCoders/Desta-shopping/README.md

 <!-- Project Title -->
-# Express Shop
+# Desta Shopping

-Welcome to **Express Shop** - a modern e-commerce platform built with Node.js, Express.js, MongoDB, Redis, and the latest industry-standard libraries!
+Welcome to **Desta shopping** - a modern e-commerce platform built with Node.js, Express.js, MongoDB, Redis, and the latest industry-standard libraries!

 ## Overview

-Express Shop API is a feature-rich, scalable e-commerce solution designed to provide a seamless shopping experience.
+Desta Shopping is a feature-rich, scalable e-commerce solution designed to provide a seamless shopping experience.

 <!-- Table of Contents -->
 ## Table of Contents